Definition of an Obstetrician and Gynecologist

 American Board of Obstetrics and Gynecology Certification

 The American Board of Obstetrics and Gynecology (ABOG) certifies as Diplomates those who satisfactorily complete the examination process.
-Participation in the certification and maintenance of certification processes is voluntary.
+Participation in the certification and continuing certification processes is voluntary.
 Standards of certification are distinct from those of state licensure.
 American Board of Obstetrics and Gynecology certification does not indicate qualification for all aspects of practice privileges, nor does it imply lack of qualification for individuals who are not certified by ABOG.

 American Board of Obstetrics and Gynecology certification does not confer upon any person any degree or legal qualifications, privileges, or license to practice obstetrics and gynecology.